Geology

 - C-ID:C-ID GEOL 200

-- Catalog Date:January 1, 2021
+- Catalog Date:January 1, 2025

 This course provides a survey of the physical and historical aspects of California geology, emphasizing the linkage of geology and people through economic and social impacts.
 It is recommended for non-majors and majors in geology and is of particular value to science, engineering, environmental studies, education, and economics majors.
-Field trips may be required.
+Field experiences may be required.

 Student Learning Outcomes